Turkey

 The new supplementary tax for corporate taxpayers

-Law No. 7440, published in the official gazette on 12 March 2023 introduced a supplementary tax of 10% (5% in certain situations) for corporate taxpayers.
-The supplementary tax is payable on the portion of 2022 corporate income which is taxed at a reduced rate, or is exempt.
-The additional tax should be assessed regardless of whether the taxpayer has a corporate income tax liability in 2022 or not.
+Law number 7440, published in the Official Gazette on 12 March 2023, introduced a supplementary tax of 10% (5% in certain situations) for corporate taxpayers.
+The supplementary tax is payable on the portion of 2022 corporate income that is taxed at a reduced rate or is exempt.
+The additional tax should be assessed regardless of whether the taxpayer has a CIT liability in 2022 or not.

-The deadline for payment of the first instalment of the new tax is the same as the deadline for payment of the corporate tax for 2022 (30 April 2023).
+The deadline for payment of the first instalment of the new tax is the same as the deadline for payment of the CIT for 2022 (30 April 2023).
 The second instalment is payable in the fourth month following this period (31 August 2023).

 Limitation to the notional interest deduction rule